amarce4/qlbm-mcgill/README.md

 runner.job_id = job_id
 runner.visualize(2)
 ```
-The PyVista animation will be saved to your CWD with the format: ```collisionless-8x8-ibm-qpu.gif```.
+The PyVista animation will be saved to the CWD with the format: ```collisionless-8x8-ibm-qpu.gif```.

 ```python
 #